Forecast-it/API/sections/tasks.md

 ## Create task

-- `POST /tasks` - Creates a new task.
+- `POST /v3/tasks` - Creates a new task.
 Returns the same object as getting a single task.

+- `POST /v2/tasks` - Creates a new task.
+Returns the same object as getting a single task. ***DEPRECATED***

 | Request fields   | Description/format                         |
 | ---------------- | ------------------------------------------ |